Even with 80% or so of the smartphone market, Android is still behind iOS when it comes to the apps we use. Why?

 One of the more awesome things about Android is that anyone can develop an app for free, and publish it in the Google Play Store for just $5.
 You don't need any specific equipment outside of a phone to test it on, and even that can be done virtually through testing services.
-And we've seen some small independent developers make some amazing apps for Android; browse the application development forums at XDA next time you're looking for something to do.
-You'll love much of what you see.
+And we've seen some small independent developers make some amazing apps for Android; browse the

 On the other hand, some apps from names everyone knows are, well, total crap when you compare them to their iOS counterparts.
 Apps like Instagram, Snapchat, Facebook and others with millions and millions of Android users don't look as good and more importantly, don't run as well or have the same features as they do for iOS.
 I'm not just talking about fun or social apps, either.
 Apps that you would use for work or personal finances, to book a flight, or control the smart devices in your home can be and often are the same way — not as good as they are for iOS.

 With more than 10,000 different devices running Android, working with the hardware can be difficult.